Leith42/ft_ls/README.md

 ```
 usage: ft_ls [-lrRatSUu] [file ...]
 ```
-Ft_ls can be used exactly as the original command with the following options :
+ft_ls can be used exactly as the original command with the following options :

 |Option|Action
 |-|-|